tarwn/lessthandot-hugo/blogs/content/posts/2011-07-03-what-i-have-read-so.md

 4) [Brave New World][5] by Aldous Huxley

-It was interesting&#8230;I am sure it was eye opening and way ahead of its time when it was published in 1932.
+It was interesting…I am sure it was eye opening and way ahead of its time when it was published in 1932.
 Some interesting things like the use of Our Ford (instead of Our Lord and of course the assembly lines that Ford first used which is I guess a metaphor for life in the World State).
-Soma&#8230;the good feel drug&#8230;.I wonder how he came up with that one.
+Soma…the good feel drug….I wonder how he came up with that one.
 Reminded me of 1984, the matrix and V for Vendetta.At times it was difficult to read..and I had to re-read paragraphs.

 5) [The War of the World][6] by Niall Ferguson